vinay-hebb/vinay-hebb.github.io/README.md

 To denote impurity considering all classes at node $m$, we can write:
 $$H(Q_m) = \sum_{k=1}^{K} \hat{p}_{mk}(1 - \hat{p}_{mk})$$

+> Impurity denotes uncertainty about the node.
+If only one class is present($H(Q_m)=0$) in the node, then node is *pure* and there is no uncertainty
 <!-- > Let us write some mathematical notations to denote how we split into regions.
 When do we say we have sufficient "confidence"?
 One way to mesure is to use Gini impurity. -->

 # Quality of Split

-We have not explained how to grow the tree using the impurity function.
+We have not explained how to grow the tree using the above impurity function.
+To grow a tree, we need to make split by choosing a particular feature and threshold.
 We can write what the impurity will be after choosing $\theta=(j, t_m)$, which shows the quality of the split:

 $$G(Q_m, \theta) = \frac{n_m^{left}}{n_m} H(Q_m^{left}(\theta)) + \frac{n_m^{right}}{n_m} H(Q_m^{right}(\theta))$$